 • The soil type: different trees thrive in different types of soil.

 You need to ensure that you have sufficient room for your tree for it to reach its mature spread and height.
+We’ve been called many times to remove trees that are too large for their environment, as the planter has not considered how the tree will grow.

 It is more advisable to pick a tree for your yard that grows locally.
 You can find a list of tree species that thrive in your region easily from various resources online, like this one from the Brisbane Council.